patriklabs/nerf-research/readme.md

     /colmap/build_docker.sh

+## Sparse reconstruction
 Create a sparse reconstriction of a set of images

-    /colmap/docker_run.sh /path/to/image-folder
+    /colmap/docker_run.sh /path/to/data

+where the images are in a subfolder in data called images

+## Run and visualize nerf
 Download vscode and install Dev containers

 Update devcontainer.json to map the folder containing database to the /database folder inside the container

     -v=/path/to/database/:/database:rw

-Update the dataset path launch.json or tasks.json

-    --dataset_path=/database/path/to/image-folder

-to point to the reconstruction
+Update the dataset path in the config file to point to the reconstruction

+    dataset_path: /database/path/to/data/dense

-Launch nerf for training and nerf vis for an 3d mesh export
+Launch nerf task for training and nerf vis task for an 3d mesh export